ojh850636-alt/-/PULL_REQUEST_DRAFT.md

 Summary

-This PR prepares the repository for a clearer quick-start experience and CI testing:
+This PR prepares the repository for a clearer quick-start experience and CI testing.

 - Removes historical diagnostic patch/log artifacts from tracking and ignores the `patches/` directory.
-- Adds a `README.md` with quick start, run, test and Docker instructions.
+- Adds a `README.md` with quick-start, run, test, and Docker instructions.
 - Adds a `Dockerfile` for local containerized runs.
-- Simplifies the GitHub Actions CI workflow to a single clear matrix (Linux/Windows, Python 3.11).
+- Simplifies the GitHub Actions CI workflow to a single matrix (Linux/Windows, Python 3.11).
 - Adds a `Makefile` to simplify local developer tasks (run, test, docker-build, docker-run).

 Why